About the Project

 Van Dixhoorn began teaching church history and practical theology at RTS Washington in 2008, where he served as an Associate Professor of Church History (2013-2018) and as Chancellor’s Professor of Historical Theology (2015-2018).
 Van Dixhoorn has served as professor of church history and director of The Craig Center for the Study of the Westminster Standards at Westminster Theological Seminary since 2018.

 Van Dixhoorn served as a pastor at Cambridge Presbyterian Church (UK) and then at Grace Presbyterian Church (Vienna, VA) for nine years.

 Dr. John Bower (MD, ThM)

 John is associate professor at Northeast Ohio Medical University and adjunct professor of Church History at Reformed Presbyterian Theological Seminary, Pittsburgh.
 He is also a Research Fellow at the Craig Center for the Study of the Westminster Standards at Westminster Theological Seminary.

 He has published The Confession of Faith: A Critical Text and Introduction and The Larger Catechism: A Critical Text and Introduction as part of the Westminster Assembly Principal Documents Series through Reformation Heritage Books.

 Rev. Tom Breeden (MDiv)

 Tom is student at Westminster Theological Seminary (ThM) and a graduate of Reformed Theological Seminary – Washington, D.C.
 (MDiv).
-He is ordained in the Blue Ridge Presbytery of the PCA and served four years as the Associate Pastor at Grace Community Church in Charlottesville, VA.
+He is ordained in the Blue Ridge Presbytery of the PCA and previously served as the Associate Pastor at Grace Community Church in Charlottesville, VA.